Pramudz/Mr_Solver_Tutorials/README.md

 # Mr_Solver_Tutorials

-Just download the Working File and See the Syntaxes of Indeirect funtion
+Just Download the zyp files of all - Turtorials